amitmohapatra/SpringBootApp/README.md

 # SpringBootApp

-  - Application starts by using the url http://localhost:8080
+  - Application starts by using the url http://localhost:8080 by executing com.upday.Application
-  - Tech stacks
   - Java 1.8
   - Spring Boot
   - Database H2 (In-Memory)
   - Maven

 # create an user
   - Application need few users to be created.